 The Bottom Line

-Do you use MOM on your skin?
+Do you use MOM to deal with your oily skin?